Is the Air in Your Home Polluted?

 Radon, by the way, is prevalent in Eastern and Central Pennsylvania because of Uranium, which outgases Radon as a by-product, is deposited in the rock strata.
 Testing is easy, fairly inexpensive, and takes only a few minutes to accomplish, so make sure you do that since radon is the second leading cause of cancer in the United States according to the American Lung Association.

-In some cases, Radon testing is required by certain lending institutions before transfer of a property.
+In some cases, Radon testing is required by certain lending institutions before the transfer of a property.
 Rest assured that with proper remediation equipment, even high radon levels can be reduced to acceptable levels.

 Please go to http://www.city-data.com/radon-zones/Pennsylvania/Pennsylvania.html to see what the average radon levels are in your neighborhood.